mallinathpatil27/portfolio/README.md

 - Established **robust data validation frameworks** and collaborated with QA/UAT teams for successful rollout.

 ---

-# Customer & Order Analytics Platform on GCP

-**Tech Stack:** Google Cloud Platform (GCP), Cloud Composer (Apache Airflow), Python, Google Cloud Storage (GCS), BigQuery, SQL, Looker Studio

----
-# Customer & Order Analytics Platform on GCP
+## Customer & Order Analytics Platform on GCP

 **Role:** Data Engineer
 **Tech Stack:** Google Cloud Platform (GCP), Cloud Composer (Apache Airflow), Python, Google Cloud Storage (GCS), BigQuery, SQL, Looker Studio

----

 ## Project Description

 Built a **cloud-native analytics platform** on Google Cloud to serve as a **centralized source of truth** for customer and order data.
 The platform automates daily ingestion, transformation, and loading of raw data into BigQuery, enabling reliable **business reporting and analytics**.